anyscale/madewithml.github.io/docs/courses/mlops/git.md

     <img width="1000" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/git/reset.png">
 </div>

-!!! note
-    `HEAD` is a quick way to refer to the previous commit.
+> `HEAD` is a quick way to refer to the previous commit.
 Both `HEAD` and any previous commit ID can be accompanied with a `^` or `~` symbol which acts as a relative reference. <COMMIT_ID>`^`n refers to the nth parent of the commit while <COMMIT_ID>`~`n refers to the nth grandparent.
 Of course we can always just explicitly use commit IDs but these short hands can come in handy for quick checks without doing `git log` to retrieve commit IDs.

 ### Revert